 Join groups, except shared update groups

 Share maps, scenes, and apps

 Publish hosted web layers

-Manage Open Data sites
+Enable Open Data

-Invite users to organization
+Invite users to the organization

-View subscription status
+View subscription status reports and activity logs

-Create custom roles
+Create and modify custom roles

 ArcGIS Marketplace provider (requires organization authorization)